apoordev/darling-docker/README.md

 Starting a container:

 ```
-docker run -d --name darling1 docker.pkg.github.com/darlinghq/darling/darling:latest
+docker run -d --name darling ghcr.io/darlinghq/darling-docker:master
 ```

-Now you have a container named `darling1` with `launchd` and various daemons running.
+Now you have a container named `darling` with `launchd` and various daemons running.
 You can drop into a shell:

 ```
-docker exec -ti darling1 shell
+docker exec -ti darling shell
 ```

 You can run various commands:

 ```
-docker exec darling1 shell -c 'uname -a'
+docker exec darling shell -c 'uname -a'
 ```

 ## Advanced